-Figure 1 shows the Script Editor window, which is divided into the Palette (1), Design (2), Debug (3), and Variable (4) panes.
+Figure 2 shows the Cisco Unity Express Script Editor window, which is divided into four panes:

-Use the Palette pane to choose the steps you need to create your script.
-To display the contents of a palette, click the plus sign (+) to the left of the palette icon in the Palette pane.
+Use the Palette pane to choose the steps you need for creating your script.
+To expand the contents of a Palette tree, click the plus sign (+) to the left of the Palette folder icon in the Palette pane.

 Note If you try to drag a step to the Design pane when a customizer window is open, the Design pane will not accept the step.
 Before you drag a step to the Design pane, close any open customizer window(s), one or more of which may be hidden behind the Cisco Unity Express Script Editor window.

 To create your script, click a step in the Palette pane and drag it on top of the step that it should follow in the Design pane.
 Each step performs a specific function and creates a portion of the underlying programming.
 You can customize most of the steps after you have placed them in the Design pane.

 To add a step to your script, drag the step icon from the Palette pane and drop it onto the step that it will follow in the Design pane.
 Place the steps in logical order for the script that you are building.

 To change the order of a step in the script, drag the individual step icon from its existing location to its new location.
 To delete a step, select the step icon and press the Delete key.